Ferryside RNLI Lifeboat Station: History

-In gale-force conditions and rough seas, on the 15 March 1905, the City of Manchester (ON 56) was launched to the aid of the Norwegian barque Signe of Kristiania, which had been driven ashore at Cefn Sidan sands.
+In gale-force conditions and rough seas, on 15 March 1905, the City of Manchester (ON 56) was launched to the aid of the Norwegian barque Signe of Kristiania, which had been driven ashore at Cefn Sidan sands.
 On arrival at the vessel, the crew found it impossible to go along side, but the location of the vessel meant that the crew would be able to walk ashore at low water.
 The lifeboat set out for home, but in view of the conditions, it was decided instead to head for Burry Port.
 During the course of the journey, the lifeboat was underwater on occasions, and at some point, crewmen were washed overboard, fortunately managing to regain the lifeboat.
 Coxswain Superintendent David Jones was awarded the RNLI Silver Medal.

+On 30 May 1913, in a south-west gale, the four man crew of the trawler Providence of Milford Haven were rescued in Carmarthen Bay, by the crew of the trawler Onyx.
+The Captain and Third hand of the Onyx were each awarded the RNLI silver medal.

 It would be 1941 before Ferryside received their first motor-powered lifeboat, a 35-foot 6in self-righting single-engine lifeboat.
 The William Maynard (ON 746) was already 10 years old, having served at in Northern Ireland since 1931.

 By 1960, the need for Ferryside lifeboat had diminished.
 The River Towy was no longer used commercially, and was suffering from silting.
 Burry Port had closed, and the port at Llanelli had all but ceased operating.
 Ferryside Lifeboat Station was closed on 30 June 1960.

 In the 125 years since the first station at Laugharne, the lifeboats had been launched 57 times, and saved 94 lives.
 The station building still stands, currently in use for the River Towy Yacht Club.
 The lifeboat on station at the time of closure, Caroline Oates Aver and William Maine (ON 831), was sold from service, and was last reported as a fishing boat in Barmouth in 1969.

 The closure came just before there was a surge in water-based leisure activity.
 The RNLI began to introduce small inshore lifeboats at strategic locations, which could be launched quickly, with just a handful of people.
-In other areas, Independent lifeboats began to be established.
+In other areas, independent lifeboats began to be established.
 Ferryside Lifeboat was established in 1966, and still operates today.